HCL-TECH-SOFTWARE/connections-doc/v8-cr1/connectors/admin/t_ms_teams_set_up_conn_app_for_ms.md

 Make sure you've [configured an Azure app to support the Microsoft Teams app](t_ms_teams_config_azure_app.md).

-1. Clone or download the [https://github.com/HCL-TECH-SOFTWARE/connections-samples](https://github.com/HCL-TECH-SOFTWARE/connections-samples) repository and locate the file `microsoft-teams/App Manifests/sample/manifest.json`.
+1. Clone or download the connections-samples repo:[https://github.com/HCL-TECH-SOFTWARE/connections-samples/](https://github.com/HCL-TECH-SOFTWARE/connections-samples/).
+2. Open the App Manifests folder: [https://github.com/HCL-TECH-SOFTWARE/connections-samples/tree/main/customizer/samples/microsoft-teams/App%20Manifests/](https://github.com/HCL-TECH-SOFTWARE/connections-samples/tree/main/customizer/samples/microsoft-teams/App%20Manifests) and locate the file `manifest.json`.

-2. Edit the manifest.json file as follows:
+3. Edit the manifest.json file as follows (more details in the README in the App Manifests folder above):

-    1. Replace %Connections\_Hostname%​​​​​​​​ with the hostname and domain of your Connections server.
+    1. Replace `%Connections\_Hostname%`​​​​​​​​ with the hostname and domain of your Connections server.

-    2. Replace %Connections\_AzureApplicationId%​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​ with the Azure Application ID \(Bot ID\) of your Connections Azure application.
+    2. Replace `%Connections\_AzureApplicationId%​​​​​​​​​​​​​`​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​ with the Azure Application ID \(Bot ID\) of your recently created Connections Azure application.

+    3. Make any other desired changes to manifest.

-3. Package the Microsoft Teams app.
+4. Package the Microsoft Teams app.

     The files can be zipped up using your favorite archive utility.
 Just ensure that there are no folders contained within the zip files.
 All files should be at the root level of the archive.